The Ergo 'Box' model#

 - The box is not just a simple coin; it houses data, code, and registers, with all of its contents exclusively stored in the registers.

-- Four pre-defined registers contain the box's monetary value, its protection script, and the ID of the transaction that created the box.
+- Four pre-defined registers contain the box's monetary value, its protection script (the ErgoTree), and the ID of the transaction that created the box.

 - Each box has a unique ID, derived from the unique contents of the box, including the data of the transaction that created it.

 - Boxes are integral to the Ergo protocol.
-The active box set is authenticated through a hash-based data structure, facilitating the development of lightweight full nodes, as detailed in this paper.
+The active box set (UTXO set) is authenticated through a hash-based data structure, facilitating the development of lightweight full nodes, as detailed in this paper.

 - Transactions consist of both input and output boxes.